How to Upload Photos to Google Drive and Share a Link

 Why use Drive Explorer Pro

-- Add image previews to identify photos without opening each file.
+- Image previews let you identify photos inside the sheet without opening Drive.

 Install Drive Explorer Pro from the Google Workspace Marketplace: